cJames9/tia/README.md

+# tia: Toolkit for integration and analysis

+## Overview
+TIA is a toolkit that provides bloomberg data access, easier pdf generation, backtesting functionality, technical analysis functionality, return analysis, and few windows utils.

 # This is a Fork!
-I've updated the whole tia project with 2to3 to be Python 3 compliant.
+The whole tia project has been updated with 2to3 to be Python 3 compliant.
 It is NOT Python 2 compliant, however.

-There are now community contributions to address deprecation warnings in Pandas.
-I'm open to accepting additional community contributions.
-Just submit a pull request.
+I've been maintaining this fork, since it's the best way I could find in order to extract Bloomberg data and it had a few issues.
+I'm open to accepting additional community contributions, just submit a pull request.

 ### Install tia with Python 3 changes + latest community contributions
 ```